LuXDAmore/nuxt-prune-html/README.md

             selectorsToKeep: null, // disallow pruning of scripts with this class (could be an array of classes), N.B.: each `selectorsToKeep` will be appended to every `selectors`, ex.: `script:not([type="application/ld+json"]):not(__selectorToKeep__)`
             script: [], // Inject custom scripts only if pruning
             link: [], // Inject custom links only if pruning
+            htmlElementClass: null, // this is a string added as a class to the <html> element
             cheerio: {
-                // it use the Cheerio library under the hood, so this is the config passed in the `cheerio.load(__config__)` method
+                // this is the config passed in the `cheerio.load(__config__)` method
                 xmlMode: false,
             },
-            htmlElementClassOnPrune: null, // this is a string added as a class to the <html> tag (cheerio.addClass())
-            hookRenderRoute: true, // Activate in `hook:render:route`
-            hookGeneratePage: true, // Activate in `hook:generate:page`
             types: [
                 // it's possibile to add different rules/types of pruning
                 // array of values: [ 'mobile-detect', 'query-parameters', 'header-exist' ]
                 // ex.: `[ 'query-parameters' ]` force only to check query-parameters values 'mobile-detect',
             ],
-            // 👇🏻 Type: `mobile-detect` (always trigger prune during `generate`, if `hookGeneratePage` is `true`)
+            // 👇🏻 Type: `mobile-detect`
             headerName: 'user-agent', // The header-key base for `mobile-detect`, `req.headers[ headerName ]`
             isBot: true, // remove selectors if is a bot
             isAudit: true, // remove selectors if match the `auditUserAgent`
             ignoreBotOrAudit: false, // remove selectors in any case, not depending on Bot or Audit
             auditUserAgent: 'lighthouse', // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
             matchUserAgent: null, // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
-            // 👇🏻 Type: 'query-parameters', (you can also specify routes in the generate process, ex.: `generate: { routes: [ '/?prune=true' ] }` )
+            // 👇🏻 Type: 'query-parameters', (you can also specify routes in the `nuxt.config`, ex.: `{ generate: { routes: [ '/?prune=true' ] } }` )
             queryParamToPrune: [
-                // array of objects (key-value), trigger the pruning if 'query-parameters' is present in `types` and at least one value is matched from the query-parameters, ex. `/?prune=true`
+                // array of objects (key-value), trigger the pruning if 'query-parameters' is present in `types` and at least one value, ex. `/?prune=true`
                 {
                     key: 'prune',
                     value: 'true',
                 },
             ],
-            queryParamToExcludePrune: [], // same as `queryParamToPrune`, exclude the pruning if 'query-parameters' is present in `types` and at least one value is matched from the query-parameters, this is priority over `queryParamToPrune`
+            queryParamToExcludePrune: [], // same as `queryParamToPrune`, exclude the pruning if 'query-parameters' is present in `types` and at least one value is matched, this priority is over than `queryParamToPrune`
-            // 👇🏻 Type: 'header-exist' (always trigger prune during `generate`, if `hookGeneratePage` is `true`)
+            // 👇🏻 Type: 'header-exist'
-            headersToPrune: [], // same as `queryParamToPrune`, but it checks `req.headers` for `key-value`
+            headersToPrune: [], // same as `queryParamToPrune`, but it checks `req.headers`
-            headersToExcludePrune: [], // same as `queryParamToExcludePrune`, but it checks `req.headers`, this is priority over `headersToPrune`
+            headersToExcludePrune: [], // same as `queryParamToExcludePrune`, but it checks `req.headers`, this priority is over than `headersToPrune`
             // Events, callbacks
             onBeforePrune: null, // ({ result, [ headers, res ] }) => {}, `headers` and `res` are not available on `generate`
             onAfterPrune: null, // ({ result, [ headers, res ] }) => {}, `headers` and `res` are not available on `generate`